sajeetharan/SajeeWeb/blog/2020/02/2020-02-20-how-to-build-facial-recognition-solution-for-the-fraud-prevention-using-azure-ai-and-cosmosdb/index.md

 ---
+title: >-
-title: "How to build Facial Recognition Solution for the fraud prevention using Azure AI and Cosmosdb"
+  How to build Facial Recognition Solution for the fraud prevention using Azure AI and Cosmosdb
-utcDate: "2020-02-20"
+Date: '2020-02-20'
 categories:
-  - "ai"
+  - ai
-  - "azure"
+  - azure
-  - "azurefunction"
+  - azurefunction
-  - "cloud"
+  - cloud
-  - "cosmosdb"
+  - cosmosdb
-  - "eventgrid"
+  - eventgrid
 tags:
-  - "architecture"
+  - architecture
-  - "azurefunctions"
+  - azurefunctions
-  - "cognitiveservice"
+  - cognitiveservice
-  - "facerecognition"
+  - facerecognition
-  - "identification"
+  - identification
-coverImage: "appservice-1-1.jpg"
+coverImage: appservice-1-1.jpg
+utcDate: '2025-04-24T09:52:37.743Z'
 ---

 **Biometric Face Recognition** is the process and ability of a bio metric machine to identify and recognize the face of an individual either to grant access to a secured system or to find out the details of a person by matching the face with existing data in the machine’s system.